Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ## Introduction

-In this task, you will run a PowerShell script in the Azure Cloud Shell to provision a new instance of Azure Migration and create a new Azure Migrate Project in the Azure Portal.
+Azure Migrate requires a supporting set of Azure resources before migration can begin.
+You will execute a PowerShell script in Azure Cloud Shell to provision the necessary infrastructure for Azure Migrate.
+After the script completes, you will create a new Azure Migrate project to begin the migration process.

 ## Description

-In this task, you will execute a script a Cloud Shell session in the Azure Portal to generate all the needed resources, then create a new Azure Migrate Project.
+In this task, you will use Azure Cloud Shell to run a PowerShell script that provisions a resource group, storage account, and virtual network.
+You will then create a new Azure Migrate project in the Azure portal.

 ## Success criteria

-- You have executed the script in Azure Cloud shell and provisioned an Azure Migrate service.
+- You have executed the script in Azure Cloud Shell and provisioned the required Azure resources
-- You have created a new Azure Migrate Project in the Azure Portal.
+- You have created a new Azure Migrate project in the Azure portal

 ## Learning resources